-Between the events of 2020 and sweeping policy changes, brands are currently experiencing a multitude of strategic inflection points right now.
+Since the events of 2020 and current events in 2024, brands are currently experiencing a multitude of strategic inflection points right now.

 In other words?
 How we have done business in the past is changing rapidly, and most likely won't return to the original state.